ylipacbio/blasrbinary/README.txt

 Summary:

-  blasr is an executable of BLASR compiled under Ubuntu 12.04, which can align PacBio reads to reference genomes.
+  blasr is an executable of BLASR compiled under Ubuntu 12.04, which can align PacBio long reads to reference genomes.

   This executable is provided for the convenience of users who want to try blasr in Unbutu (10.04 or 12.04) without compiling the source code.